Skip to Content

 (c) Farmacy

 This is the best high tea in London for plant-based and health conscious eaters.
-Farmacy offers a dairy, refined sugar, additives and chemical free experience as well as options for gluten intolerant people.
+Farmacy offers a dairy, refined sugar, additives and chemical free experience as well as options for those with gluten intolerance.

 Location: 20 Upper Ground, South Bank

-If you’re after something a bit harder hitting than tea, then head for a Fancy Tea at Lyaness where its meticulously crafted cocktails steal the show.
+If you’re after something a bit harder hitting than tea, then head for a Sri Lankan Tea at Lyaness where its meticulously crafted cocktails steal the show.

-It’s a more playful twist on the traditional afternoon tea in London, inspired by high-end dinner parties from the 1980s.
+It’s a more playful twist on the traditional afternoon tea in London, inspired by Mr Lyan’s fond memories of enjoying tea service in his parent’s hometown of Galle.

-The indulgent menu includes delicate sandwiches, fruity scones and tea cakes, washed down with legendary concoctions by mixologist Ryan Chetiyawardana.
+The indulgent menu includes delicate sandwiches, fruity scones and tea cakes, washed down with concoctions by legendary mixologist Ryan Chetiyawardana (Mr Lyan).
 If you’re not so keen on drinking before 5pm, then you can still savour the afternoon tea tradition with a selection of fine loose-leaf brews.
 Or both, both is totally fine too.

-Harry Potter Afternoon Tea in The Potion Room
+Harry Potter Afternoon Tea in The Common Room

 Location: Cutter & Squidge, 20 Brewer St, Soho

-If you’re a Harry Potter fan – because, who isn’t? – step into the basement of the Cutter & Squidge Bakery and you’ll be inside the Potion Room where a completely immersive Harry Potter-themed afternoon tea awaits.
+If you’re a Harry Potter fan – because, who isn’t? – step into the basement of the Cutter & Squidge Bakery and you’ll be inside the Common Room where an immersive Harry Potter-themed afternoon tea awaits.

 Mad Hatter’s Afternoon Tea Party